-- 420 This study focuses on providing a fundamental understanding of spatial and temporal variations embedded in 3D seismic data collected for oil and gas exploration.
+This study focuses on providing a fundamental understanding of spatial and temporal variations embedded in 3D seismic data collected for oil and gas exploration.
 A 3D seismic volume of the northern Gulf of Mexico water column is presented, and temporal and spatial variation in 3D oceanic seismic volume are investigated for the first time using theoretical analysis and a correlation-based data analysis.
-Our results shows that in typical 3D seismic surveys, temporal variation of mesoscale ocean dynamics can appear in the crossline direction, allowing one to view individual inline images as time-lapsing snapshots.
-The - 425 crossline and depth-slice images are heavily affected by temporal variation, and they cannot be interpreted purely as space (i.e., distance).
+Our results show that in typical 3D seismic surveys, temporal variation of mesoscale ocean dynamics can appear in the crossline direction, allowing one to view individual inline images as time-lapsing snapshots.
+The crossline and depth-slice images are heavily affected by temporal variation and they cannot be interpreted purely as space (i.e., distance).
+Instead, we suggest that they should be interpreted as time (based on the acquisition time of seismic data).
 This deeper understanding of the potential uses of 3D seismic surveys is essential for the interpretation and analysis of 3D oceanic seismic images.
-It allows the extension of previous 2D seismic oceanography analysis, such as wave spectral analysis and diffusivity estimations, to 3D inline images, and to study the evolution of time-varying mesoscale ocean dynamics.
-The correlation analysis proposed in this study is an effective tool to access the temporal and spatial information

-430 within the seismic volume.
+It allows the extension of previous 2D seismic oceanography analysis, such as wave spectral analysis and diffusivity estimations, to 3D inline images and the study of the evolution of time-varying mesoscale ocean dynamics.
+The correlation analysis proposed in this study is an effective tool to access the temporal and spatial information within the seismic volume.
 We suggest that it is important to analyze temporal variation within a 3D seismic volume before the interpretation of 3D seismic images and the analysis of wave fields in the seismic images.
 We believe 3D oil industry seismic data carry a wealth of oceanographic information, and our future 3D seismic oceanography research will focus on further investigation of the evolution of mesoscale ocean dynamics (eddies and internal waves) in the northern Gulf of Mexico.

 Data availability.
 The seismic data for this project were provided by Schlumberger WesternGeco.
-The data are available from Schlumberger 435 Multiclient Seismic Data Library (http://www.multiclient.slb.com; area MC-14Q).

 Author contributions.
 ZZ and LZ conducted seismic imaging analysis and interpretation of physical oceanography.
 PBR and LM performed 3D seismic data processing and imaging.
-All authors contribute in writing and editing the manuscript.
+All authors contributed to writing and editing the manuscript.